wilfreud/stasis/README.md

 1. Upload new Handlebars templates
 2. View existing templates
 3. Delete templates when no longer needed

+When running in Docker, templates are persisted to the host machine through a volume mapping, ensuring they remain available even after container restarts or rebuilds.

 To access this interface, navigate to the root URL of the service in a web browser: